fossabot/rn-ecommerce-graphql/README.md

-# RN-Ecommerce
+# RN-Ecommerce-Graphql

-__RN-Ecommerce__ is a React-Native library for building a customized Ecommerce app.
+Everythings you need to build a Magento mobile app.

 ### How to use: